There’s a lot of buzz surrounding Voice Search, an emerging trend that has marketers climbing walls upside down.

-On a strict SEO side of things, keep focusing on long-tail keywords and writing with clear intent.
+On a strict SEO side of things, keep focusing on long-tail keywords, and writing with clear intent.
 What do you intend for readers to learn from your content?
 What’s your message?

 Everything else follows the same traditional rules; performance, usability, etc.

-Voice search in 2019 is going to get interesting.
+Voice search is going to get interesting.
 It’s likely to be the first year when a lot more marketing people come together to do experiments and other exciting things.
 A market with 100’s of millions of users will not be left untapped.

-Keep an eye out for major developments by Google and Amazon, as both companies will want to keep pushing for ways to monetize this phenomenon no doubt.
+Keep an eye out for major developments by Google and Amazon, as both companies will want to keep pushing for ways to monetize this phenomenon, no doubt.